The idea of choosing what media I let into my mind, for the sake of sanity, came into my mind from a rarely informing youtuber.

 A podcast of academics discussing topics ranging from Freud, human evolution, Candide, and China.
 Why only raspy Melvyn Bragg has to present every single episode I know not why, but the caliber of discussion enlivens me.

 These videos and their treatise-like essays address perennial problems and market high-minded ideas into the everyday.
 The espresso intellectual approach—reducing every intellectual to a number of talking points—is breezy listening but reductive.
 Still, to reach a mass audience it has to be reductive.
 Only reductive ideas effect change in the social world; privileged (rich swiss, Cambridge educated) Alain de Botton’s ambition to change the world is likely coming true via changing millions of minds through the lure and ease of video.

 Honourable mentions include The Atlantic, The New York Times, The Financial Times, and The New Yorker.
 Unfortunately, the advent of online devices means that while you can access these from mobile applications on your favourite screen, the editorship and content management and therefore the reading-experience of the paper-versions has taken a decline in quality.
 Indeed, the Sunday Guardian or The Telegraph supplement is often more entertaining.
 Overall, though, these are great media outlets.
-Radiolab could edge out In Our Time if it were committed as much to the substance as it is to sound effects and lame jokes.
-Radio Lab has fantastic guests and topics such as discussion of the innate language acquisition of tween deaf-mutes.
+I subscribe to the New York Times.
+Radiolab could edge out In Our Time if it were committed as much to the substance as it is to sound effects and lame jokes; Radiab has fantastic guests and topics such as discussion of the innate language acquisition of tween deaf-mutes.
 Discoveries which verify Noam Chomsky’s generative grammar theory that language and grammar are innate in origin.

 The first four are best for having enduring rather than newsy value, and as sheer memorable entertainment.